64 Audio U6t

 Here there is more vibrance, a slightly sweeter cleaner tone also with the m15 over the m20 but probably most importantly, a nice sense of space and air around the vocals enhancing the perceived clarity.

 All of this is underpinned by a very good bass fundamental in lower-pitching notes.
-Most rhythm instrumentals except those kicking on the very low-end will fall behind that pushed 2-4k presence region but they do not sound overly thin and lacking in presence unless you throw in the very flat sounding mX module.
+Most rhythm instrumentals except those kicking on the very low end will fall behind that pushed 2-4k presence region but they do not sound overly thin and lacking in presence unless you throw in the very flat-sounding mX module.

 Staging

 Staging is moderate with the twin peaks of the U6t’s elevated sub-bass and 2-4k range sounding the most forward in the FR.
-Both peaks balance each other very nicely with the m15 module with the m20 producing something a bit more bass dominant and the mX producing the most mid-centric performance of the 3 modules.
+Both peaks balance each other very nicely with the m15 module with the m20 producing something a bit more bass-dominant and the mX producing the most mid-centric performance of the 3 modules.

-Overall, I would class the staging quality as intimate over expansive but with more headroom than the original A6 and definitely more spacious sounding in the mids compared to the original.
+Overall, I would class the staging quality as intimate over expansive but with more headroom than the original A6 and more spacious sounding in the mids compared to the original.

-Most instruments aside from cymbal and hi-hat hits will line up just behind mixed to head voice or higher-pitched vocal performances which are forward front, and center.
+Most instruments aside from cymbal and hi-hat hits will line up just behind mixed or head voice or higher-pitched vocal performances which are forward front, and center.
 Less so for lower-pitched and chest vocals, especially around the 1k marker.

 The low-end has a lot more depth and power than I was anticipating though if I am being hyper-critical it is a bit on the soft side below 50Hz compared to the dynamic drivers inside the Nio and the tia Trio.
 Both of these slam a little harder with more definition right at the bottom whereas the U6t is a little more diffuse and polite.